adut24/holbertonschool-higher_level_programming/README.md

 - Which attributes or methods are available by heritage to subclasses
 - What is the purpose of inheritance
 - What are, when and how to use `isinstance`, `issubclass`, `type` and `super` built-in functions

+### 0x0B.
+Python - Input/Output
+- Why Python programming is awesome
+- How to open a file
+- How to write text in a file
+- How to read the full content of a file
+- How to read a file line by line
+- How to move the cursor in a file
+- How to make sure a file is closed after using it
+- What is and how to use the `with` statement
+- What is `JSON`
+- What is serialization
+- What is deserialization
+- How to convert a Python data structure to a JSON string
+- How to convert a JSON string to a Python data structure